 An internship with Brink will provide you with firsthand experience in the publishing industry.
 Our programs are designed to bridge the gap between learning about publishing and working in the business.

 Our internships are conducted entirely online, so applicants from anywhere in the world can participate in this remote publishing internship as long as they have access to WiFi.
 Typically, interns work approximately 10 hours a week.
-Every Brink intern is given a small stipend of $300 .
+Every Brink intern is given a small stipend of $300.
+Thanks to the Elizabeth Wiseman Scholarship, one intern will receive a larger stipend of $1,000.

 Our Program